Tiger21820/Wario-Land-3-Master-Quest/README.md

-# Wario Land 3: The Master Quest!
+# Wario Land 3: The Master Quest!D

 Currently on Release #025, released on October 2, 2025!